 7.3.1.
 Mycologists cannot distinguish between Penicillium and Aspergillus.
-Therefore, reports are stated as Penicillium/Aspergillus, and the report is deemed a risk assessment in terms of counts and types of mould.
+Therefore, reports are stated as Penicillium/Aspergillus, and the report is deemed a risk assessment regarding counts and types of mould.
+It is essential to understand that all forms of sampling and analysis have benefits and shortfalls.
+While this provides a risk assessment of spore counts, it cannot distinguish species or hyphal fragments.